prudecki/fluentd/README.md

 Plugins used: geoip, record_transformer

-I also attach template for index mapping in Elasticsearch (es-template-wsa).
+For addition I attach template for index mapping in Elasticsearch (es-template-wsa.txt).
 You can also find in my repositories dashboards for Grafana.